-Belgium put two unanswered goals past England in the World Cup’s third-place game at Kretovsky Stadium in Saint Petersburg on Saturday to achieve its best-ever finish at World Cup level.
+Belgium put two unanswered goals past England in the World Cup’s third-place game at Krestovsky Stadium in St. Petersburg on Saturday to achieve its best-ever finish at World Cup level.
 The Belgians grabbed an immediate lead through Thomas Meunier who netted the go-ahead goal inside the match’s first five minutes, before doubling their lead in the game’s final stretch through a late Eden Hazard strike.

 The opening goal came in just the fourth minute of play when Romelu Lukaku fed Nacer Chadli who crossed the ball in from a wide position for Meunier, who blasted a shot past England keeper Jordan Pickford to give Belgium the lead.

 The goal was fastest ever scored by Belgium in its World Cup history.

 It was mostly Belgium in the early going and England’s attitude toward the match was perhaps best summed up by Danny Rose’s socks.